oanaprf/some-js-basics/index.md

 ### Template literals

 **Template literals** are a brand new(and prettier) way of creating strings which supports the following:
-  * embedding variables and expressions(this is what I mostrly use template literals for)
+  * embedding variables and expressions(this is what I mostly use template literals for)
   * multi-line strings

 So, instead of the old fashioned `+` operator you were using to concatenate strings with variables/expressions and the `\n` escape character you were using to add a new line, now you have a more elegant solution.